 Using social media for insurance lead generation may seem difficult, but if you remember that the main idea is to connect with potential customers on a personal level, you will find it is not so hard.
-First of all, not every platform will make sense for your agency and target market, but we highly recommend having at least a Facebook page for your business.
+Not every platform may make sense for your agency and target market, but we highly recommend having at least a Facebook page for your business.
 If a shopper comes across your agency online, it's likely they will perform a Google search to find out more.
 Consumers like to see multiple online listings for agents, whether it be a personal website/blog, a LinkedIn page, Facebook page, etc. Having a wider online professional presence sends the message that your agency is current on modern demands and that you value involvement and communication with your community.
 Having multiple platforms representing your business also increases your chances of receiving SEO and SEM traffic through social posts that contain key search words.
-These posts should be interesting, thought-provoking and just intriguing enough that readers want to click the links to learn more.
+These posts should be interesting, thought-provoking, and just intriguing enough that readers want to click the links to learn more.
 If you get comments on any posts, it is vital that you respond to them and keep the conversation going.
-Potential customers are eager to engage with companies that take an active interest in their needs, at Business News Daily found with 10 major national companies.
+There are a variety of tools out there, like Hootsuite, that allow you to post on multiple platforms at once with one click.

-As mentioned above, sometimes the best lead generation strategy is simply meeting people face to face.
-Attending networking events can be free or vary inexpensive, depending on the format, and you’ll get a chance to interact with people who can spread the word about your business or even become customers themselves.
+Sometimes an effective lead generation strategy is simply meeting people face to face.
+Attending networking events are often free or inexpensive, depending on the format, and provide you the chance to connect with potential clients and generate referrals.

 Try to find opportunities to speak at networking events as an authority figure in the insurance field.
 Gather business cards from the people you meet and be sure to follow up with them afterward.
 Of course, your friends and family are an obvious go-to for business and referrals, but don't forget your neighbors!
 Fire up the barbecue and sponsor a block party to strengthen relationships with the local community.

 Branding is vital to insurance lead marketing.
-Your agency name should be everywhere your customers are, and the design and feel should resonate with the target audience.
-Make sure there is consistency across every branding element, from the company logo to the website and the letterhead.
-Your logo must be the same in every usage in order to stick in the minds of potential clients.
+Your agency name should be everywhere your customers shop, and the design and feel should resonate with your target audience.
+Consistency across every branding element is a must, from the company logo to the website and letterhead.
 Remember that you are building authority and trust in people’s minds; you want your agency’s mission to be obvious.
 For help developing your personal brand and brand assets, reach out to our friends at YPC Media.

-Giveaways, whether they are small physical items or freebies to local businesses, can be effective tools for insurance lead generation.
-You might give out small branded items at events your company sponsors, or you could leave them with partner businesses to give out to clients.
-Your brand should be on everything you hand out, and you might consider including some sort as well.
-The right item, such as a helpful thumb drive or desk calendar, may be used for months or years, keeping your branding in front of potential customers’ eyes for a long-term impression.
+Swag giveaways go hand in hand with branding.
+Pass out branded items at events, or partner with local businesses to supply branded items to clients.
+Your brand should be on everything you hand out.
+The right item, such as a thumb drive or desk calendar, may be used for months or years, keeping your branding in front of potential customers’ eyes for a long-term impression.